warning

 Have a go.

-Well done everyone, so let's have a look at some examples.
+So let's have a look at some examples.

 Maybe you did these examples or maybe you chose different animals.

-So in the first example, this child has chosen the Great white shark.
+So in the first example, this child has chosen the great white shark.

-And we can see here the food is fish, invertebrates and marine mammals.
+And we can see here the food is fish, invertebrates, and marine mammals.

 Whereas the stag here grazes on grass or plants.